-Sibila Vargas is thrilled to be one the newest members of Carolina’s Family.
-The Award winning and Emmy Nominated journalist Anchors the early Morning and Midday newscasts at WSPA.
+Sibila Vargas is thrilled to be part of Carolina’s Family.
+The Award winning and Emmy Nominated journalist anchors Carolina Morning at WSPA.

 Early in her career, Sibila, who considered herself quite shy, never dreamed of being in front of the camera.
 Juggling her time between the New York Post and local station WPIX, She decided to give “the on camera thing” a try after being persuaded by a colleague.
 It wasn’t long before she was on her way to Hollywood to serve as a correspondent for Paramount’s Nationally Syndicated show Real TV!

 In 2004, Sibila was recognized by the producers of “The View.”
 She was asked to audition Live for a co-host position.
 That 3 day live audition caught the attention of CNN, which hired her to be their Entertainment Anchor and Correspondent.
 When she wasn’t doing live reports for “AC360” and “The Situation Room,” she was on the red carpet interviewing A-list celebrities such as Tom Hanks, Brad Pitt and Angelina Jolie or hosting The Network’s Golden Globe and Academy Award specials.
 Sibila has been featured in several movies including “America’s Sweethearts” and “Desert Saints” and has also had several roles in television shows such as “NCIS” and “ER.”

 In 2007, She was part of the CNN’s team coverage of the Tsunami in Indonesia for which she received a Columbia Dupont and Peabody Award.
 Feeling the pull to get back to her hard news roots, Sibila set off to Houston Texas, where she worked as a Morning anchor for the Fox station.
 At KRIV She was part of the station’s wall to wall coverage of Hurricane Ike and was recognized by the Associated Press for her work behind the anchor desk.